Why Vision Problems Start When School Starts

 Some people wonder why it isn’t until after school starts that these vision problems are detected.
-Why is it that they weren’t detected during the previous school year?
-There are a number of reasons why this happens.
+Why is it that they weren’t detected during the previous school year or the summer?
+There are several reasons why this happens.

 Increased Visual Demands

-As a child moves from one grade to the next in school, the school work becomes more difficult, there are more things to read and write, and homework becomes more challenging.
-In addition, the size of the text print becomes smaller as children move up into the higher grades and this, coupled with the requirement to read more for longer periods of time, can bring to light vision problems.
+As a child moves from one grade to the next, the schoolwork becomes more difficult.
+There are more things to read and write, and homework becomes more challenging.
+In addition, the size of the text becomes smaller as children move up into higher grades.
+This, coupled with the requirement to read more for longer periods of time, can bring to light vision problems.
+After all, more people are becoming nearsighted than ever before, so it’s not surprising that you may discover that your child struggles with close work once school starts.

 The vision problems may have been there for a while, but the problems weren’t severe enough to be noticeable.
-Since more stress is put on a child’s eyes as they get older, the vision problems that weren’t noticeable before begin to worsen.
+Since more stress is put on a child’s eyes as they get older, the vision problems that weren’t noticeable before start worsening.
+And, since children are accustomed to their own vision, they might not even know they have a problem.

 Parents and Teachers Become Aware

-The vision problems may not have been detected in previous school years because the child’s learning may not have been affected as much if the problem wasn’t as severe.
-Also, if the child was acting out or if their school work was suffering, the problem could have been attributed to something else, such as communication problems between the child and the teacher or problems with other kids causing distractions in the classroom.
+The vision problems may not have been detected in previous school years because the child’s learning may not have been affected.
+Less severe vision issues impact their learning less.
+Also, if the child was acting out or if their schoolwork was suffering, the problem could have been attributed to something else.
+For example, communication problems between the child and the teacher or problems with other kids causing distractions in the classroom.
+Many children are also misdiagnosed with ADHD when it’s actually vision problems causing their behavior.

-As the child’s vision problems worsen in the new school year and they begin to experience more difficulties completing their work, it may become clear to the parents that there is something besides the issues they previously thought about that may be causing their child to fall behind in class.
+As the child’s vision problems worsen in the new school year, they begin to struggle more with homework and schoolwork.
+It may become clear to the parents that there is something besides ADHD and other issues that are causing their child to fall behind.

-Teachers may also become aware that their student is having a hard time reading or completing homework or even having difficulties seeing the board in the front of the classroom.
-The teacher may notice a few things, and will then bring the issue up with the parents and eventually the problem with the child’s vision is discovered.
+Teachers may also become aware that their student is having a hard time when reading or completing homework.
+They may even be having difficulties seeing the board in the front of the classroom.
+They may also have trouble working on small screens, especially as more and more classrooms move toward electronic instructional materials.
+The teacher may notice a few things, and will then bring the issue up with the parents.
+This is sometimes how the child’s vision problems are eventually discovered.

 Vision Awareness Programs

-Many schools and teachers are becoming more knowledgeable about how to spot vision problems in children and the types of vision problems that most commonly occur in school aged children.
-Since children spend a lot of time with their teachers during the school year where they are reading and writing under the teacher’s supervision, it is more likely that a teacher will notice a vision problem in a child before the child’s parents might.
+Many schools and teachers are becoming more knowledgeable about how to spot vision problems in children.
+As well as learning about the types of vision problems that most commonly occur in school-aged children.
+Children spend a lot of time with their teachers during the school year where they are reading and writing under the teacher’s supervision.
+It’s more likely that a teacher will notice a vision problem in a child before the child’s parents might.

-When children are at home, they usually aren’t reading and writing nearly as much as they do at school, and so the parents may not notice with their own eyes that their child is having a problem seeing unless the child brings the issue up with the parents.
+When children are at home, they usually aren’t reading and writing nearly as much as they do at school.
+So, the parents may not notice with their own eyes that their child is having a problem seeing unless the child brings the issue up with the parents.
+As we know, most children won’t bring up a problem if they don’t know they have one.

 School Issued Vision Screenings

-Many schools perform periodic vision screenings on the students in an attempt to detect any vision problems the children may be having.
+Many schools perform periodic vision screenings on the students to detect any vision problems.
 This is how a lot of vision problems in children are detected and brought to the parents’ attention.
-If a child fails a school vision screening, a note is usually sent home to the parents letting them know there may be a problem and suggesting that the parents take their child to an eye doctor for further testing.
+If a child fails a school vision screening, a note is usually sent home to the parents.
+This lets them know that there may be a problem.
+The note often suggests that the parents take their child to an eye doctor for further testing.
+But, you shouldn’t rely only on school vision screenings and teachers to tell you when there’s a problem.

 Regular Eye Exams

-You’ve probably heard people, especially eye doctors, say over and over again that regular eye exams are important for detecting vision problems and diseases.
+You can’t leave it to the school system to monitor your child’s eyesight.
+As their parent, it’s your job to track it and notice problems.
+You’ve probably heard people, especially eye doctors, say that regular eye exams are important for detecting vision problems and diseases.
 Well, that applies to children as well as adults.
-Kids should have eye exams done as babies and then again around age three and then again right before they start school.
-After that point, they should have eye exams every two years if they have no vision problems.
+Kids should have eye exams done as babies and at one year of age.
+Then, each year until kindergarten where it can switch to every two years if there are no issues.
 Children who do have vision issues should see their eye doctor annually or as their eye doctor suggests.

 Promoting Good Eye Health